 Not all radio control links are created equal when it comes to range.
 Three main factors that affects the range of a radio:

 As a general rule, lower frequency systems tend to be better at long range.
-However, newer systems like 2.4GHz ExpressLRS with LoRa modulation have been known to perform exceptionally well at long range as well despite their higher frequency.
-It’s worth noting that line of sight is always ideal for achieving the best possible signal, as obstacles between your transmitter and receiver can significantly reduce range.
+However, newer RC link technology like 2.4GHz ExpressLRS with LoRa modulation have been known to perform exceptionally well at long range.
+Personally I switched from 868/915MHz TBS Crossfire to 2.4GHz ExpressLRS in 2022 because it’s cheaper, antenna is smaller and it meets my range requirements.

 In addition, receiver sensitivity and diversity can also impact range.
 Some receivers come equipped with two antennas for diversity, which can help to mitigate any signal loss due to obstructions or interference.
 Antenna placement can also make a big difference, as positioning your antennas at a 90-degree angle from one another can improve signal reception.